-The data on the Hispanic or Latino population were derived from answers to a question that was asked of all people.
+The data on the Hispanic or Latino population were derived from answers to a question that was asked of all people (Question 5 in the 2014 American Community Survey (ACS)).
 The terms "Hispanic," "Latino," and "Spanish" are used interchangeably.
 Some respondents identify with all three terms while others may identify with only one of these three specific terms.
-Hispanics or Latinos who identify with the terms "Hispanic," "Latino," or "Spanish" are those who classify themselves in one of the specific Hispanic, Latino, or Spanish categories listed on the questionnaire ("Mexican," "Puerto Rican," or "Cuban") as well as those who indicate that they are "another Hispanic, Latino, or Spanish origin."
-People who do not identify with one of the specific origins listed on the questionnaire but indicate that they are "another Hispanic, Latino, or Spanish origin" are those whose origins are from Spain, the Spanish-speaking countries of Central or South America, or the Dominican Republic.
+Hispanics or Latinos who identify with the terms "Hispanic," "Latino," or "Spanish" are those who classify themselves in one or more of the specific Hispanic, Latino, or Spanish categories listed on the questionnaire ("Mexican," "Puerto Rican," or "Cuban") as well as those who indicate that they are "another Hispanic, Latino, or Spanish origin."
+People who do not identify with any of the specific origins listed on the questionnaire but indicate that they are "another Hispanic, or Spanish origin" are those who identify as Dominican, Salvadoran, Guatemalan, Argentinean, Colombian, Spaniard, or other Spanish cultures or origins.
 Up to two write-in responses to the "another Hispanic, Latino, or Spanish origin" category are coded.